Warner Hits 335, Smith Shatters Record As Pakistan Suffer - UrduPoint

 Their marathon 361-run partnership was a record second-wicket stand for Australia against Pakistan and the highest ever in a pink-ball Test.

 Just minutes later, the explosive Warner completed only the second Test double century of his career.
-Playing in his 81st Test, he reached 200 off 260 balls with a single from Afridi, having clattered 23 fours along the way.
+Playing in his 81st Test, he reached 200 with a single from Afridi, having clattered 23 fours along the way.

-Pakistan thought they finally had Warner out on 226 when he was caught in the gully off debutant Musa, only for their heads to drop when it was called a no-ball.
+Pakistan thought they finally had him out on 226 when he was caught in the gully off debutant Musa, only for their heads to drop when it was called a no-ball.

-He made them pay, passing his previous highest Test score of 253, set in Perth in 2015, before reaching his 300 off 389 balls.
+Warner made them pay, passing his previous highest Test score of 253, set in Perth in 2015, before reaching a triple century off 389 balls to join an elite club.

-Smith, Australia's saviour during the recent Ashes series against England, where Warner struggled, built a solid 36 before catching a thin edge on a big swing, with Rizwan taking a catch behind the wicket.
+He raced to 335, one more than former captain Mark Taylor's epic 334 against Pakistan in 1998 and Donald Bradman's 334 against England in 1930, before Paine decided to unleash his bowlers, conscious that periodic rain is forecast for the next two days.

+Exhausted, Warner was given a standing ovation with his knock the second best score ever by an Australian after Matthew Hayden's 380 against Zimbabwe in 2003.